Supported by Project KIDS, District 191 Summer Break Camp offers summer childcare for children entering Kindergarten through Grade 6 (Fall 2026)

 Attendance Procedures

-There is a designated door/area for dropping off and picking up children at each building.
-Only parents and those listed on the child information form are permitted to pick children up.
-Anyone picking up should be prepared to show a valid photo ID.
+- There is a designated door/area for dropping off and picking up children at each building.

-One91 CE Child Care Programs open at 7am and close at 5:30 pm.
+One91 CE School Age Care Programs open at 7:00 a.m. and close at 5:30 p.m.

 Behavior Guidelines